 SWE 2410 Lab 1: Checkers Pieces

 Build the project to see a six by six checkers board as shown in this image.
-This version of the game allows you to move pieces towards the other side of the board and to capture pieces by jumping them.
+The provided version of the game allows you to move pieces towards the other side of the board and to capture pieces by jumping them.
 It does not support multi-capture moves.
-It also does not support pieces being “kinged” - more on this below.
+It also does not support pieces being “kinged”; this is something you will change.

 In checkers, pieces move diagonally, staying on the same color squares.
 Each move is to an empty square.
 When that square is adjacent, the piece moves just one square.
 If an adjacent square is occupied by an opponent’s piece and the square past that (in a straight line) is unoccupied, the piece can capture the opponent’s piece by jumping it.
-At the start of the game, all pieces are regular pieces, meaning they can only move towards the opponent’s side.
-For full rules of checkers and to get experience playing the game, you might check out cardgames.io/checkers/.
+Pieces are either regular or kings; regular pieces only move forwards towards the opponent’s side, kings can move both directions.
+All pieces are regular at the start of the game, and a piece becomes a king when it reaches the far side of the board.
+For the full rules, and to get experience playing the game, you might check out cardgames.io/checkers/.

 In this lab you will add support for kings.
-Once a piece reaches the opponent’s side of the board, the piece is “kinged” by placing a second checker on it.
-Kings can then move both forwards and backwards.
-This is the only difference; they must stay on the same color squares (moving diagonally) and can only move to an adjacent square or jump one opponent piece.
+That is, once a piece reaches the far side of the board, the piece is “kinged” by placing a second checker on it.
+This signals the piece can move both forwards and backwards.
+As for regular pieces, kings must stay on the same colored squares, and they can only move to an adjacent square or jump one opponent piece.

 Detailed steps